Uzzy97/Theory-of-Algorithms/Overview.md

 ###### MD5 Folder
 This folder consists of a file called MD5.c It is written in the C Programming language.
 Anyone will be able to understand of what is going through within the file as it is thoroughly commented of what each step does within the code.
 I understand for a junior software developer, it may be difficult to understand.
 Further within this documentation, the algorithm will be explained with the usage of diagrams.

+###### SHA256-Algorithm Folder
+This folder contains all of the work I have completed while conducting this project.
+The files created in this folder are a run through of Ian McLoughlin's weekly lab videos which were taken place online.
+I found them very helpful, you can play, pause, rewind back if you find it difficult to understand.
+Within this folder, we go through the SHA256 algorithm and we also go through padding and understand how padding plays its part in this project.

+###### .gitignore File
+The gitignore file is a text file that tells Git which files/folders (or patterns) to ignore in a project.
+It's usually used to avoid committing transient files from your working directory that aren't useful to other collaborators, such as compilation products, temporary files IDEs create, etc.

+###### MIT License
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

+###### README.md
+A short documentation for the MD5 algorithm.
+It consists of research and materials which helped to complete this project.
+It strictly contains details of the MD5 Hashing.

+###### Images Folder
+The images folder contains the sketches and diagrams of the MD5 which helped me understand it better.
+These sketches and diagrams can be viewed in the README.md.